Listed Share Registry Services

-BoardRoom provides an extensive range of services for listed entities on the ASX, NSX and SSX, as well as unlisted entities including proprietary companies, unlisted property trusts, equity funds and organisations considering an IPO.
+BoardRoom provides an extensive range of share registry services for listed entities on the ASX, NSX and SSX, as well as unlisted entities including proprietary companies, unlisted property trusts, equity funds and organisations considering an IPO.

 The registry industry has evolved from a manual processing service into an industry driven by technology and automation, and we’ve evolved with it.

 The cornerstone of our business is our fully integrated and purpose-built registry platform, which underpins all the services we deliver.
 Our modular system lets us continuously improve our feature set while our focus on automation and streamlined processes keeps your costs down.
-Lastly, our parallel development and rigorous testing process ensures that your data is never at risk.
+Lastly, our parallel development and rigorous testing process ensure that your data is never at risk.

 We’re passionate about being recognised for our industry-leading service levels.
 Over the years, our share registry services have received praise from long-term and newly transitioned clients alike.
 As a leading share registrar, we don’t offer a one-size-fits-all service.
 Instead, we partner with you to develop solutions that are tailored exactly to meet your specific business needs, with day-to-day share registry services and self-service capability so you can manage your register with ease and at your convenience.
 The major benefit of this is that you will have more time to focus on core aspects of growing your business while being able to confidently outsource your share registry responsibilities to us.

-As a BoardRoom partner, you’ll not only receive the highest standard of share registry services, but you’ll be continually benchmarked against your peers in terms of best practice and innovation.
+As a BoardRoom partner, you’ll not only receive the highest standard of share registry services, but you’ll be continually benchmarked against your peers in terms of best practices and innovation.
 This way, we can ensure that each one of our clients is consistently getting the results they need to remain competitive within their industry.
 Your dedicated client service manager will guide you through our range of strategies to increase shareholder engagement, employ registry analysis, and ensure compliance.

 Meeting services – AGMs & GMs